boldmd/hello-world/README.md

 # hello-world
-place to store ideas and resources.
+This is a place to store ideas and resources.
+Just doing some early Git learning.